Sister Rosetta Tharpe: The Godmother of Rock & Roll | Friday / 2-22-13 / check local listings

 Premieres nationwide Friday, February 7 at 9 p.m. on PBS in honor of African American Heritage Month and Walker’s 70th birthday.
 Most famous for her seminal novel The Color Purple, writer/activist Alice Walker celebrates her 70th birthday in 2014.
 Born February 9, 1944, into a family of sharecroppers in rural Georgia, her life unfolded during the violent racism and seismic social changes of mid-20th century America.
 Her mother, poverty and participation in the Civil Rights Movement were the formative influences on her consciousness, becoming the inherent themes in her writing.
 The first African-American woman to win a Pulitzer Prize for Literature, Walker continues to shine a light on global human rights issues.
 Her dramatic life is told with poetry and lyricism, and includes interviews with Steven Spielberg, Danny Glover, Quincy Jones, Howard Zinn, Gloria Steinem, Sapphire, and Walker herself.

 A Fierce Green Fire is the first big-picture exploration of the environmental movement – grassroots and global activism spanning fifty years from conservation to climate change.
-Inspired by the book of the same name by Philip Shabecoff and informed by advisors like Edward O. Wilson, A FIERCE GREEN FIRE chronicles the largest movement of the 20th century and one of the keys to the 21st.
+It premieres nationally on Earth Day, Tuesday, April 22 at 9 pm.
+Inspired by the book of the same name by Philip Shabecoff and informed by advisors like Edward O. Wilson, A Fierce Green Fire chronicles the largest movement of the 20th century and one of the keys to the 21st.
 It brings together all the major parts of environmentalism and connects them.
 It focuses on activism, people fighting to save their homes, their lives, the future – and succeeding against all odds.
 The film is directed and written by Mark Kitchell, Academy Award-nominated director of Berkeley in the Sixties, and narrated by Robert Redford, Ashley Judd, Van Jones, Isabel Allende and Meryl Streep.